Engjellb/soccerPlayerTeam/README.md

-# Football player team app
+# Soccer player team app

-##### Football player team contains state and behaviour of the players.
+##### Soccer player team contains state and behaviour of the players.
 The player has a position and skills that corresponds for that one.
 It is organized with roles and permissions.
 It will have multiple tenants and a super admin has access for the teams.

 ----------